-Steam is just warm, airborn water particles, which can easily penetrate and hydrate your hair strands.
+Steam is just warm, air-born water particles, which can easily penetrate and hydrate your hair strands.
+This makes steam a great way to keep your hair from getting too dry in the winter.
 One of the easiest ways to treat your hair to steam therapy: Take a warm shower and ditch the shower cap.
 Just make sure you don’t leave the house with wet hair!

 6. Watch out for knitted hats and scarves.